 I am a Certified EMDR provider.
 That means that in addition to completing the required EMDR Basic Training, I have completed additional advanced training and consultation to ensure exceptional standards.
-I have also received specialized instruction in the topics of complex trauma as well as early intervention soon after a traumatic experience.
-I am currently in the midst of working towards Certification status with EMDRIA, an optional, extra series of steps that require additional training and consultation to ensure exceptional standards.
+I have also received specialized instruction in various topics, including complex trauma as well as early intervention soon after a traumatic experience.
 I also participate in ongoing EMDR-specific, professional peer consultation meetings.

 So, what is EMDR Therapy?

 Eye Movement Desensitization and Reprocessing is, in a nutshell, a type of therapy that helps the brain make sense of a memory in a new way.
 I often use a hypothetical example when explaining it to clients:

 Suppose a person gets hit by a red car.
 They get quite injured and spend some time in the hospital, but ultimately their physical injuries heal and they get back to their lives.
 However, each time they see a red car after the accident, they become very anxious.
 They know red cars aren’t scary, but yet they are feeling very scared.
 Sometimes we can know something to be true, yet feel something completely different.
 EMDR Therapy helps the brain shift things so that the client can feel calm when they think about the traumatic memory of the red car incident, and also when they encounter red cars in their daily life.

 So there it is.
 EMDR does not change the fact that an incident is distressing, but changes how a person feels about the memory.